SatoriCyber/satori-cli/README.md

 ## Usage
 ### Connect
-Invokes a CLI tool where the authentication happens using Satori authentication.
+Invokes a CLI tool using Satori authentication.
-If the credentials already exist, loads from the cache, if not invoke authentication.
+If the credentials already exist, the CLI tool loads from them from the cache.
+If the credentials do not already exist then they are invoked and authenticated.

-#### Supported tools:
+#### Supported Tools
- - psql
+The Ssatori CLI supports psql

-#### Arguments:
+#### Arguments
- - `--no-persist` - do not persist the credentials to the cache
+ - `--no-persist` - Does not persist the credentials to the cache.
  - `--no-launch-browser` - Do not launch the browser to authenticate, instead print the URL to the terminal.
- -  `<address>` - The datastore host to connect to.
+ -  `<address>` - The datastore host address connection.
  - `--` - Pass the rest of the arguments to the tool.

 #### psql
 Triggers a psql session with the given datastore and database.

-**Parameters**:
+**Parameters**
  - `-d <database>` - The database to connect to.

-**Example**:
+**Example**
 ```bash
 satori connect psql <datastore-host> -d <database>
 ```

-Passing additional args to the tool:
+Passing additional args to the tool
 ```bash
 satori connect psql <datastore-host> -d <database> -- -c 'select 1'
 ```